Kurt Sauer

 Kurt Christopher Sauer (born January 16, 1981) is an American former professional ice hockey defenseman who played seven seasons in the National Hockey League (NHL).
 He played for the Mighty Ducks of Anaheim, Colorado Avalanche, and Phoenix Coyotes.
 Sauer was born in St. Cloud, Minnesota, but grew up in Sartell, Minnesota.
 Sauer is now the Assistant Coach for the Wayzata Bantam AA hockey team.

 Playing career

 Sauer was drafted 88th overall in the 2000 NHL Entry Draft by the Colorado Avalanche.
 Sauer remained unsigned and continued to play for his junior team the Spokane Chiefs.
 Unable to agree to a contract with the Avalanche, in June 2002, Sauer was signed by the Mighty Ducks of Anaheim on the influence of new coach Mike Babcock, who coached Sauer at the Spokane Chiefs.

-In Sauer's first professional season in 2002–03 he made the jump to the NHL with Anaheim and was amongst the league leaders for worst Plus/Minus.
-The following year on February 21, 2004, Sauer was traded to the team that drafted him, the Colorado Avalanche, for Martin Skoula.
-Sauer spent the next 4½ years with the Avalanche used as one of their primary shut down defenseman when not hampered by injury before leaving as a free agent.
+In Sauer's first professional season in 2002–03, he made the jump to the NHL with Anaheim and was amongst the league leaders for worst Plus/Minus.
+The following year, on February 21, 2004, Sauer was traded to the team that drafted him, the Colorado Avalanche, in exchange for Martin Škoula.
+Sauer spent the next four-and-a-half years with the Avalanche used as one of their primary shut down defenseman when not hampered by injury before leaving as a free agent.